hannesdelbeke/detect-app/README.md

 - **id**: `str` a unique identifier for the app, lowercase, underscores, not start with nr
 - **action**: `callable` that returns true if run in the app. usually just attempts to import an app specific module
 - **get_name()**: `method` to return a pretty name.

+## advanced
+env variable
+`DETECT_APP_FORCE_ID` can be set to the app id, which will force a specific app to be detected.
+Useful for testing.